dotnet/core/samples/dotnetsay/README.md

 ## Install the Tool

-You can build and run the sample using the following command.
+You can install the tool using the following command.

 ```console
 dotnet install tool -g dotnetsay